Infineon/mtb-example-hal-i2c-slave/README.md

 ## Software setup

 See the [ModusToolbox&trade; tools package installation guide](https://www.infineon.com/ModusToolboxInstallguide) for information about installing and configuring the tools package.
 Install a terminal emulator if you don't have one.
-Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).
+Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).

-This example requires no additional software or tools.

 ## Using the code example